sebne89/reactar/README.md

 ### Usage iOS Simulator

-If you want to use the iOS Simulator and pass on the augmented reality view for some of the celestial objects navigate to the 'reactar' project folder in your terminal and type:
+If you want to use the iOS Simulator and pass on the augmented reality view for some of the celestial objects, navigate to the 'reactar' project folder in your terminal and type:

 ```